wasp-lang/wasp/waspc/README.md

 This might take a longer time (10 mins) if you are doing it for the very first time, since `cabal` will need to download the external dependencies.

+NOTE: You may need to run `cabal update` before attempting to build if it has been some time since your last update.

 ### Test
 ```
 cabal test